Quangdai2207/dabbles/README.md

 - **Step 5:** login with `superadmin@app.com`, password `123` for test Login.
 - **Step 6:** `docker compose down -v` to stop all containers

+The current core-api server still dose not configuration for open scalable, so we can do just one the instance without `--scale`.

 -----

 # Documentation